mpollicito/homework4/README.md

 # homework4

-Hello, in this project we were tasked with creating a responsive quiz application using jQuery.
+Hello, in this project we were tasked with creating a responsive quiz application using JavaScript.

 The breakdown: